DineshSekaran/Hadoop/Hive_Concept.md

 Data is stored in lines, with each line being a record.
 Each lines are terminated by a newline character (\n).

-Sequence File stored in a binary storage format consisting of binary key value pairs. sequence is very for MR to process.
+Sequence File stored in a binary storage format consisting of binary key value pairs. sequence file is very opt for MR to process.

 RC File stores columns of a table in a record columnar format rather than row oriented fashion  and provides considerable compression .